ABorden23/surfs_up/README.md

 3 Key Differences Between June and December Weather

-*
-*
-*
+*  Average temperatures in June is 75 F°  and December is 71 F°   with a minimum of 64 F° in June and 56 F° in December.
+* The Maximum in June Maxes out at 85 F° and 83 F° in December.
+* The standard deviation for June reads 3.257417 and 3.745920.

 # Summary

-In summary, we have shown below two histograms to better demostrate the tempatures in Summer Vs. Winter.
+In summary, below we have two histograms to better demostrate the tempatures in Summer Vs. Winter.

 ![June Temps Histogram](https://github.com/ABorden23/surfs_up/blob/main/Resources/June%20Temps%20Histogram.png)

 ![December Temps Histogram](https://github.com/ABorden23/surfs_up/blob/main/Resources/December%20Temps%20Histogram.png)

+In conclusion the weather in June and December is fairly similar and justifys for a year long business venture weather wise.

+O‘ahu can respectivily be known as one the best places in the world to own a Ice Cream/Surf Shop.

 ### Comparison June vs. December Tempatures
 * June Tempatures are (on average) about 3 F° warmer than temperatures in December